 The mission of Diversity Services is to promote academic success and citizenship within a global perspective based on a Christian understanding of and respect for other cultures.
 This goal is achieved through providing academic support, cultural awareness and leadership opportunities.
 This office serves as the liaison between students and faculty and administrators on diversity issues.
-Diversity Services also sponsors the Multicultural Student Action Committee, composed of student leaders who initiate, plan and implement programs that increase multicultural awareness on the Harding campus.
+Diversity Services also sponsors the Multicultural Student Action Committee, composed of student leaders who initiate, plan and implement programs that Dr. Wil Perkins, at wperkins@ increase multicultural awareness harding.edu. on the Harding campus.